bem/bem-core/common.docs/rationale/rationale.en.md

 }
 ```

-There is no need in a template (the data is handled by default templates)
+There is no need in a template (the data is handled by default templates).

 The resulting HTML:
-HTML-результат:

 ```xml
 <div class="widgets">